ipo-exe/plans/docs/usage.rst

 Installation
 ============================================

-To run the ``plans`` tool in a virtual or local machine you must load the latest version of this repository in your system.
+To run the ``plans`` tool in a virtual or local machine you must clone the latest version of this repository in your system.
 Also, you must install Python_ and a few and well-known dependencies:

 - numpy.
 - scipy.